riverbed/Riverbed-Community-Toolkit/233-containerized-apm-with-java-app-on-gke/README.md

 ## Step 4.Containerize Aternity APM Java agent with the app

+### 1. Prepare to build

-1. In the Cloud Shell terminal, run the commands to go to the cookbook folder, select the project (replacing {PROJECT_ID} with the actual value) and configure kubectl to control the cluster
+In the Cloud Shell terminal, run the commands to go to the cookbook folder, select the project (replacing {PROJECT_ID} with the actual value) and configure kubectl to control the cluster

 ```shell
 cd 233-containerized-apm-with-java-app-on-gke